fbpx

 Bawah Reserve, no single use plastic, sustainable travel.
 Bawah drink bottles provided to all guests.

 On Bawah, we take care of the details, as we know that small contributions can collectively make a big difference.
-We offer guests natural reef-friendly amenities such as sun cream, bug spray and aftersun.
-Guests are also given a copper water bottle on arrival, which they can refill during their stay and beyond.
-This way, we can avoid bringing single-use plastics to Bawah.
+We offer guests natural reef-friendly amenities such as sunscreen, after-sun care and insect repellent.
+Each guest receives a copper water bottle on arrival, which you can refill during your stay and then take home with you.
+This way, we avoid bringing single-use plastics to Bawah.

 Preserving our water

-By preserving water our sources and promoting responsible consumption, Bawah Reserve strives to protect the delicate ecosystems of the Anambas Archipelago and ensure its sustainability for generations to come.
+By preserving our water resources and promoting responsible consumption, Bawah Reserve strives to protect the delicate ecosystems of the Anambas Archipelago and ensure their sustainability for generations to come.

 Bawah Reserve, Bath tub.